dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-This tutorial will teach you the basics of building an ASP.NET Core MVC web app using [Visual Studio 2017](https://www.visualstudio.com/).
-[Razor Pages](xref:mvc/razor-pages/index) is the recommended way to build UI for web applications.
+This tutorial will teach you the basics of building an ASP.NET Core MVC web app using [Visual Studio 2017](https://www.visualstudio.com/). [!INCLUDE[consider RP](../../includes/razor.md)]

 There are 3 versions of this tutorial: